Snowflake-Labs/sfquickstarts/site/sfguides/src/data-lake-using-apache-iceberg-with-snowflake-and-aws-glue/data_lake_using_apache_iceberg_with_snowflake_and_aws_glue.md

   INITIALLY_SUSPENDED = TRUE;
 ```

-**You can now select the rest of the SQL statements and execute them to create the tables and load data.**
+- **You can now select the rest of the SQL statements and execute them to create the tables and load data.**
 This is line 44 to 110 on the worksheet.

-### We are ready to go through the Snowflake workflow of the Quickstart.
+### Configure the Snowflake External Volume integration with S3 and Catalog integration with Glue

-On the top tabs next to the existing worksheet click on the + button to create a new worksheet.
+- On the top tabs next to the existing worksheet click on the + button to create a new worksheet.
 Again select **SQL Worksheet**

 ![addsheet](assets/addsheet.png)

-Following the same steps as before load the SQL script file into the worksheet.
+- Following the same steps as before load the SQL script file into the worksheet.
 This time however select the **hol_ice_workflow_vxx.sql** file that you downloaded earlier, and click **Open**.

-Run lines 16 - 20 to set the context for the worksheet.
+- Run lines 16 - 20 to set the context for the worksheet.

 ```sql
 USE ROLE HOL_ICE_RL;